 Upon death, a policy’s death benefit is payable in full by the insurance company.
 Permanent Life Insurance death benefits are generally the sum of the Cash Value and the NAR.
 Depending on the mortality design, the NAR portion of the benefit can come from a special type of reserve owned by the policyholder (revenue neutral to the P&L), or from the insurance company’s reserves/surplus (incremental P&L earnings in the reporting period equal the NAR paid).

-Of course the policy might not last until it endows or results in a death claim if the policy owner elects to surrender it for the cash value, converts the policy CSV into an annuity or allows the policy to lapse (the causes and risks associated with policy lapsation are a topic covered in another article).
+The policy might not last until it endows or results in a death claim if the policy owner elects to surrender it for the cash value, converts the policy CSV into an annuity or allows the policy to lapse.

 We’ve introduced what BOLI stands for, what it is and how it works.
 For more high-level information, you’ll find value in the following pages on our site: